rakeshkumar18/rakesh.github.io/content/authors/admin/_index.md

 - Visitors
 ---

 Hey!
 I am currently working as a Research Assistant under Prof. Madhava Krishna in Robotics Research Center.
-My current research statement includes making robust Simultaneous Localization and Mapping (SLAM) algorithms in a featureless environment and improving correspondence matching in high illumination and viewpoint variations.
-We have developed deep learning-based counterparts of the classical SLAM components to tackle these problems.
+My current research statement includes making robust Simultaneous Localization and Mapping (SLAM) algorithms in a featureless environment and improving correspondence matching in high illumination and viewpoint changes.
+We tackle these problems by incorporating classical computer vision in deep learning pipelines.

 <!-- I was introduced to robotics during a year-long research internship at IIIT, (Hyderabad, India 2017-2018), where I worked on Multi-Robot SLAM and view-invariant recognition for place recognition and relocalisation. -->